aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

     -   autocompletion is not available for open ended configuration values.
 For example, when a user types in the location of a SAM Template file, there is no filesystem-based autocompletion.
 The toolkit validates `aws-sam` debug configurations when launched, and notifies users as errant values are detected.
 -   users see field descriptions (tooltips) for `aws-sam` related fields
 -   users have access to snippets that produce typical (or starter) `aws-sam` debug configurations
--   the toolkit is capable of generating an `aws-sam` Debug Configuration for all `AWS::Serverless::Function` resources detected within a workspace
+-   the toolkit is capable of generating an `aws-sam` Debug Configuration for all `AWS::Serverless::Function` and `AWS::Lambda::Function` resources detected within a workspace
+    -   when users create a new SAM Application, the toolkit automatically performs this step to produce initial Debug Configurations

 Example Debug Configuration entries can be found in the [Appendix](#sample-debug-configurations).